Ghana, Kenya, and Malawi to take part in WHO malaria vaccine pilot programme

-RTS,S is the malaria vaccine candidate that is farthest along in development globally.
-Beginning in the 1980s, its early development was undertaken by GSK in close collaboration with the Walter Reed Army Institute of Research.
-In January 2001, GSK and MVI, with grant money from the Bill & Melinda Gates Foundation to MVI, entered into a public-private partnership to develop the vaccine for infants and young children in sub-Saharan Africa.
+Beginning in the 1980s, early development was undertaken by GSK, working in close collaboration with the Walter Reed Army Institute of Research.
+In January 2001, GSK and PATH’s Malaria Vaccine Initiative (MVI), with grant money from the Bill & Melinda Gates Foundation to PATH, entered into a public-private partnership to develop the vaccine for infants and young children in sub-Saharan Africa.

 Between mid-2009 and early 2014, MVI, GSK, and leading research centers in Africa conducted a Phase 3 efficacy and safety trial of RTS,S that involved 15,459 infants and young children at 11 sites in seven countries (Burkina Faso, Gabon, Ghana, Kenya, Malawi, Mozambique, and Tanzania).
 Today, partners continue to work on next steps for RTS,S along the pathway to possible implementation.